Apply to the MA in Clinical Mental Health Counseling: Online

 It's time to start your application!

 You've done your research and you are ready to apply.
 This is an exciting next step and we want to make it as smooth as possible for you.
 We're here to answer all of your questions.
-Please email Admissions at info@williamjames.edu or sign up for an appointment with an Admissions Counselor at a time that is convenient for you.
+Please email Admissions at info@williamjames.edu with your questions.
 You can submit most documents, including your essay, letters of recommendation, and your CV, through our online application portal.
 Transcripts should be sent to the Admissions Office and need to arrive on or before the deadline.

 Rolling Admissions: We are currently accepting applications on a space available basis.